gitmurali/soccer-app/README.md

 -   [x] [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension)
 -   [x] PWA Support

+## Note
+Logs appear when you are in development mode.

 ## Installation
 Install the dependencies and devDependencies and start the server.